 Cristina Baldan Cristina Baldan moved her family through five continents and seven different countries in less than 15 years.
 A photographer and graphic designer, with a background in Economics, she is deeply interested in topics linked to migration, multiculturalism and encounters amongst different people.
 Twelve years ago, she participated in the creation of www.Expatclic.com.
 She currently lives in Maastricht, The Netherlands.

-Jane Barron is a youth intercultural transition specialist and culturally responsive educator with 23 years' experience in both international and local schools, a parent of two globally mobile children and a child of a domestically mobile family.
-She specialises in advising educational institutions, families and CCKs to develop their understanding of the impact of global and domestic mobility and create support mechanisms to ensure the challenges become levers for growth.
-Jane is a Safe Passage Across Networks (SPAN) steering committee member, a current Parfitt Pascoe Writing Resident and blogs at www.globallygrounded.com.
-Her writing has been published in International Teacher Magazine, International School Magazine and The International Educator.
+Jane Barron Jane Barron BA Dip Ed, MEd, is a youth intercultural transition specialist and culturally responsive educator with 24 years experience in both international and local schools, a parent of two globally mobile children, a child of a domestically mobile family and now, a repatriate to Australia.
+She has seen and understands the impact of mobility on individuals.
+Founder of Globally Grounded, Jane consults to international and local schools, families and globally mobile students - developing their understanding of the impact of cross-cultural mobility, creating programs and implementing support mechanisms to enhance learning and life.
+A Safe Passage Across Networks (SPAN) Steering Committee Member and current Parfitt Pascoe Writing Residency Scholar, Jane’s writing has been published in International Teacher Magazine, International School Magazine and The International Educator. www.globallygrounded.com

 Amanda has been a fan of FIGT since she first connected with the organization in 2013 and currently serves on the Board of Directors as the Affiliates Chair.
 This (adult) third culture kid has spent most of her professional life helping students determine their next steps after completing secondary school.
 Presently, she is a student affairs professional based in Doha, Qatar helping her university students launch into the career world.
 She is also the founder and editor in chief of The Black Expat, an online platform dedicated to the intersection of global mobility and black identity.